The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The MME cannot, in the short term, solve the problem that mosaic practitioners lack an MFA.
 What it can do is begin the process of making the credential gap visible — through its own publications and advocacy — and of building an alternative credentialing infrastructure that the relevant institutions can eventually recognize.

 This process is not unprecedented.
-When ceramics were granted fine art standing — the process documented in that report — one mechanism was the gradual acceptance of studio ceramics credentials for teaching positions at programs that had committed to studio ceramics as fine art.
-The Penland School of Crafts, the Haystack Mountain School of Crafts, and the residency programs at Alfred University developed reputations that functioned, within the ceramics field, as credential proxies: a Penland residency on an artist’s CV communicated something meaningful to the ceramics-aware curators and grant panels who encountered it, even in the absence of an MFA.
+The rehabilitation of ceramics, documented in the report on ceramics and textiles, included the gradual acceptance of craft-based credentials for teaching positions at programs committed to studio ceramics as fine art.
+The Penland School of Craft, the Haystack Mountain School of Crafts, and the residency and summer programs at Alfred University developed reputations that functioned, within the ceramics field, as credential proxies: a Penland residency on an artist’s CV communicated something meaningful to the ceramics-aware curators and grant panels who encountered it, even in the absence of an MFA.
 The MME residency can function similarly: a signal, within the mosaic field and beyond it, that the institution has evaluated a practitioner’s work and found it serious.

 Over the longer term, the MME’s advocacy for curriculum reform — for the inclusion of mosaic as a studio concentration in MFA programs that take the medium seriously — is among the most strategically high-leverage investments the institution can make.
 A single major MFA program with a mosaic concentration would produce graduates who could hold teaching positions, build institutional affiliations, compete for major grants, and receive critical attention from the publications that cover their program.
 The MME’s publications program and critical apparatus, addressed in The Language Problem — The Italian Critical Tradition, are the precondition for making that advocacy credible.